Mahima507/ThoughtForTheDayExtension/README.md

 Generate random inspirational quotes with this Chrome extension.

-An chrome extension for daily motivation.
+A chrome extension for daily motivation.
 Check out these screenshots of my awesome Chrome extension!

 ![images](images/img1.png)